Carro Armato L6/40

 I chose to represent a German vehicle and painted it as such.
 It is difficult to tell from the pictures I have seen whether the return rollers had rubber tyres or not.

-As the kit comes without decals, I dove into my spares box and used Balkenkreuze from an old 1/76 Fujimi PzKpfw38(t).
+As the kit comes without decals, I dove into my spares box and used Balkenkreuze from an old 1/76 Fujimi PzKpfw38(t) (which 6 years after finishing the kit had become gooey).
 The licence plates came from Decal Details MI-109, which incidentally also has Italian markings.

 Italian Armored